Guidelines, Policies & Procedures

 In addition, it is a requirement that investigators/applicants submit annual reports through the MUERC secretariat.
 A final report at the completion of the study or project is mandatory.

-Continuing approval of the study/project is dependent on the submitted annual reports.
+Continuing approval of the study/project is dependent on the submission, review and approval of annual progress reports in a scheduled MUER Committee meeting.

 • Protocol deviation

 Protocol deviation infers to failure to adhere to defined procedural plans outlined in an approved study/project protocol.
-This would encompass, but not limited to, planned or inadvertent changes that may or may not impact on the safety of the study/project participants, affect the integrity of study/project data, and/or affect study/project participants' willingness to participate in the study/project previously approved by MUERC.
+This would encompass, but not limited to, planned or inadvertent changes that may or may not impact on the safety of the study/project participants, affect the integrity of study/project data, and/or affect study/project participants' willingness to participate in the study/project previously approved by MUERC, or movement of study materials (eg. specimen) outside the study jurisdiction approved by MUERC.

 • Suspension of a study